 Hi!
 Thanks for visiting my website.
 I hope you find it inspiring and encouraging.
 Please drop me a line and introduce yourself too.
 I’d love to know more about you.

-Homelessness continued to grow as a challenge and so we launched a non-profit called Emmaus Village – it will be a village of tiny homes dedicated to getting people into shelter.
+Homelessness continued to grow as a challenge and so we launched a non-profit as well as another organization aimed at moving people into stable housing.

-In July, 2020, I joined Pat LeMarche, a homelessness advocate, and several other dedicated people for what we called Sleep Out in the Park.
+In July, 2020, I joined Pat LeMarche, a homelessness advocate and author, and several other dedicated people for what we called Sleep Out in the Park.